AleksaMCode/AleksaMCode/README.md

 <img width="35%" align="right" alt="Github" src="./resources/developer.gif" />

 ### Hi 👋
-I'm a Software Engineering student from Bosnia.
+I'm a Software Developer from Bosnia.
 Besides programming, I enjoy filmmaking and eating junk food.
 I also have a [food blog 🍕🍪][aleksavscalories].

-- 💻 I'm currently working on the [IMPACT](https://home.cern/news/announcement/cern/impact-tool-evolving) project, one Jira ticket at a time.
 - 📚 Do you have a book recommendation?
 Send me a <a href="https://www.goodreads.com/aleksamcode">pm</a>.
 - <img width="20px" src="./resources/flash-cards.png?raw=true" />&nbsp;Recently I find myself using <i>Anki</i> on a daily basis.
+- 📷 Occasionally, I take [photos](https://500px.com/p/aleksavisuals?view=photos) with my camera.
 - 🔒 Passionate about all things security.
 - 📫 How to reach me: [@AleksaMCode][twitter]